Rent vs. Buy Calculator - Housing Cost Comparison

 Q: Should I include tax benefits in the calculation?

-A: Yes, mortgage interest and property tax deductions can significantly reduce the effective cost of homeownership, especially for higher-income earners.
+A: Yes, if you itemize deductions, mortgage interest and local property taxes can lower your taxable income, reducing the effective cost of homeownership.